The tundra swans are giant white birds with a long and elegant body.

 Description

-The head and neck feathers have gold or rusty hue in birds that live in waters which contain large quantities of iron ions ( e.g. bog lakes).
-The pens are slightly smaller than the males, but otherwise do not vary in appearance.
+The head and neck feathers have a gold or rusty hue in birds that live in waters that contain large quantities of iron ions ( e.g., bog lakes).
+The pens are slightly smaller than the males but do not vary in appearance.

-Whooper swans have a bill that is yellower than black, and typically the front of the yellow patch is pointed.
+Whooper swans have a bill that is yellower than black; typically, the front of the yellow patch is pointed.

 Tundra swans have high-pitched noise and a black goose (Branta) related call.
 They are particularly vocal when they drill in flocks on their wintering grounds; any inconspicuous arrival or departure produces a loud, excited call from their peers.